 For credit coursework are available with support services to complete a degree or certificate at SMC or transfer to another accredited higher education institution.

-- Classes: Enrollment in the "for credit" pathway includes at least 2 core skills classes such as ABI Strategies, Physical Education, Independent Living Skills, Adapted Computer Training, Career Planning, and Job Search Skills, as well as mainstream academic or vocational courses.
+- Classes: Enrollment in the "for credit" pathway includes at least 2 core skills classes such as ABI Strategies, Physical Education, Roadmap to College Readiness, Adapted Computer Training, Career Planning, and Job Search Skills, as well as mainstream academic or vocational courses.

-- Support services include assessment of educational limitations and recommended academic adjustments, educational planning, classroom accommodations such as notetakers, modification of testing, audiotaping, assistive listening devices, alternate media, and priority registration.
+- Support services include assessment of educational limitations and recommended academic adjustments, educational planning, classroom accommodations such as notetakers, modification of testing, audio recording, alternate media, and priority registration.

-Noncredit coursework with or without support services to further personal development and/or work towards academic readiness.
-Enrollment in this pathway includes classes, such as:
+Noncredit coursework with or without support services are offered to further personal development and/or work towards academic readiness.
+Enrollment in this pathway may include classes such as:

 How to Enroll in the ABI Program

 Before beginning the program, a student must meet with an ABI specialist for an intake and review of the student’s current skill level.
-Students are highly encouraged to complete an assessment course, which is offered twice each year, especially if they are unsure of academic readiness.
+Students will be provided with recommendations for starting the program in order to foster academic readiness.

 Individuals must submit medical verification of an acquired brain injury as well as complete departmental and college applications.